jimpil/circlecast/README.md

 ## DB connection
 Immutable databases need a way of transitioning from one state to another.
 For dev/test work, a regular Clojure atom will suffice.
-For a distributed atom, refer to `circlecast.hzatom.HazelcastAtom` and its constructor-fn `circlecast.hzatom.hz-atom.`
+For a distributed atom, refer to `circlecast.atoms.hazelcast.HazelcastAtom` and its constructor-fn `circlecast.atoms.hazelcast.hz-atom.`

 ## Usage